pikatchu/closedsource/book/0070-headquarters.md

 But as soon as she recognized Elias, she nodded.

-"I’m here to see the Commander.
-It’s important."
+"I'm here to see the Commander.
+It's important."
 Elias said.

 The receptionist picked up a phone.
 “Mike?
 Elias to see you.”